pepecortes/mit-C/README.md

 I have found a web page that summarizes the process (see pdf) After following all the steps, I have a large number of cryptic errors.
 It is quite impressive the time it takes in C to do pretty straight forward things...

+3/10/13
+Ended the creation of the library.
+The pdf is helpful.
+I found the origin of the cryptic
+errors: I tried to link "static" against both "libprob1.a" and "sqlite3" (by setting the command line option -static).
+It looks obvious that sqlite3 is not meant to be linked statically.
+Solution: remove the "-static" option but, attention: you link statically against libprob1.a by removing "-lprob1" and giving libprob1.a instead:
+"gcc -Wall prob1d.c -L. libprob1.a -lsqlite3 -o prob1d"